descandon88/coding-bootcamp/README.md

 ## Why is NodeJS so popular?
 <ul>
-    <li>JS is everywhere.
+    <li>-JS is everywhere.
 Js is the only choice to develop new web applications in the web browser.
 The new and robust framework is introduced to many new developers to create the wow factor.</li>
-    <li>Easy to Maintain and modify.
+    <li>-Easy to Maintain and modify.
 Every application starts to look outdated if it is not updated frequently.</li>
-    <li>With NodeJS, a bunch of small applications is developed instead of building a small size web application.</li>
+    <li>-With NodeJS, a bunch of small applications is developed instead of building a small size web application.</li>
 </ul>